septentrio-gnss/mosaicHAT/README.md

 At this moment we do not know of anybody who sells the manufactured version of this board.
 However you can use the reference design, layout and contact your local manufacturing company for producing it (no restrictions).
 Within this project we have used [Eurocircuits](https://www.eurocircuits.com/) who can be quite fast in producing a board for you (both PCB and assembly can be done by them).
 Section [mosaicHAT Manufacturing and Assembly](#mosaichat-manufacturing-and-assembly)

 #### Do I need to source special components for producing this board?
 Not really, most of the components are generic enough.
 The mosaic GNSS module can be obatined from Digikey or directly from Septentrio.
-Should you project be larger then we recommend you to contact Septentrio sales team directly (contact <sales AT septentrio DOT com>.
+Should you project be larger then we recommend you to contact Septentrio sales team directly at <sales@septentrio.com>.

-### What is the's mosaic-X5 or mosaic-Sx?
+### What is the mosaic module?
 #### mosaic-X5
 <a href="https://www.septentrio.com/en/products/gnss-receivers/rover-base-receivers/receivers-module/mosaic">Septentrio's mosaic-X5</a>, a multi-band, multi-constellation GNSS receiver in a low power surface mount module with a wide array of interfaces, designed for mass market applications like robotics and autonomous systems, capable of tracking all Global Navigation Satellite System (GNSS) constellations supporting current and future signals.
 With unique built-in AIM+ technology for interference mitigation, Septentrio is offering a performance benchmark in mass market GNSS positioning building blocks.